All resources

 By entering these codes into the formula, Google Sheets calculates the real-time exchange rate and applies it to the specified amount, illustrating the function’s practical application in financial conversions within your spreadsheets.

-Fetching Historical Exchange Rate of Single Day
+Fetching Historical Exchange Rate of a Single Day

 To retrieve historical exchange rates for a specific day using the GOOGLEFINANCE function in Google Sheets, utilize the formula: